ThoughtWorks-SEA/developer-training/docs/javascript/callback-hell.md

 In the previous section on JavaScript Event Loop, you see how the event handlers can be used to process events when they are ready (e.g. when a user clicks a button on browser page, or the operating system notifies JavaScript engine that a file is ready to be read).

 One typical way to implement event handlers is through Callbacks.
-In the example below, the codes call `readFile()` API (this is offered by Node.JS platform) which accept an event handler.
+In the example below, the code calls `readFile()` API (this is offered by Node.JS platform) which accepts an event handler.
 The handler would be called when the data is ready.

 ```js
 const fs = require("fs");